petuum/adaptdl/docs/README.rst

 Why AdaptDL?
 ------------

-AdaptDL's state-of-the-art scheduling algorithm directly optimizes cluster-wide training performance and resource utilization.
-By elastically re-scaling jobs, co-adapting batch sizes and learning rates, and avoiding network interference, AdaptDL improves shared-cluster training compared with alternative schedulers.
+The AdaptDL scheduler directly optimizes cluster-wide training performance and resource utilization, by using a genetic algorithm to periodically optimize resource allocations for all jobs.
+Through elastic re-scaling, co-adapting batch sizes and learning rates, and avoiding network interference, AdaptDL improves shared-cluster training when compared with alternative schedulers.
 For details, see our `technical paper <https://arxiv.org/pdf/2008.12260.pdf>`_.

 .. image:: _static/img/scheduling-performance.png